oceandie/oceandie.github.io/content/pages/publications.md

 ## Under review

 - **Bruciaferri, D.**, Shapiro, G., Stanichny, S., Zatsepin, A., Ezer, T., Wobus, F., Francis, X., Hilton, D.
-*The development of a 3D computational mesh to improve the representation of dynamic processes in ocean models: application and testing in the Black Sea* (submitted to Ocean Modelling).
+*The development of a 3D computational mesh to improve the representation of dynamic processes: the Black Sea test case* (under review for Ocean Modelling).

 ## Peer-reviewed articles